smwindecker/mixchar/README.md

 # deconvolve
 Repository for the R package 'deconvolve'

-This package was designed so that there would be a reproducible method for deconvolving derivative thergravimetric data into pseudo-components.

-Thermogravimetric Analysis (TGA) is a method to estimate biomass fractions.
-After pyrolysing dried samples in the machine, a derivative curve is calculated.
-This curve is deconvolved using the three-part Fraser-Suzuki mixture model.

-It is designed for anyone to use, but will only work, for now, for material that needs to be deconvolved into three portions corresponding to hemicellulose, cellulose, and lignin.
+This package provides an easy and straightforward way to quantify lignocellulosic biomass pseudo-components derived from thermogravimetric analysis (TGA).
+Mass loss data from TGA outputs are imported, modified, and then modelled in a three- or four- part  mixture model using the Fraser-Suzuki function.
+The output is estimates for mass fractions of pseudo-components corresponding to hemicellulose, cellulose, and lignin.

+Thanks to the Holsworth Wildlife Reseach Endowment & The Ecological Society of Australia for support on this project.